Simón Bolívar: Gran Colombia: 1819–1830

 The congress met in Angostura on 15 February 1819.
 There, Bolívar gave a speech in which he advocated for a centralized government modeled on the British government and racial equality, and relinquished civil authority to the congress.
 On 16 February, the congress elected Bolívar as president and Zea as vice president.
 On 27 February, Bolívar left Angostura to rejoin Páez in the west and resumed campaigning against Morillo, albeit ineffectively.
 In May, as the annual wet season was beginning in the Llanos, Bolívar met with his officers and revealed his intention to invade and liberate New Granada from Royalist occupation, which he had prepared for by sending Santander to build up Republican forces in Casanare Province in August 1818.
 On 27 May, Bolívar marched with more than 2,000 soldiers toward the Andes and left Páez, Mariño, Urdaneta, and Bermúdez to tie down Morillo's forces in Venezuela.

 Bolívar entered Casanare Province with his army on 4 June 1819, then met up with Santander at Tame, Arauca, on 11 June.
 The combined Republican force reached the Eastern Range of the Andes on 22 June and began a grueling crossing.
-On 6 July, the Republicans descended from the Andes at Socha and into the plains of New Granada.
+On 6 July, the Republicans descended the Andes from the Pisba moors and into the plains of New Granada.
 After a brief convalescence, the Republicans made rapid progress against the forces of Spanish colonel José María Barreiro Manjón until, on 7 August, the Royalists were routed at the Battle of Boyacá.
 On 10 August, Bolívar entered Bogotá, which the Spanish officials had hastily abandoned, and captured the viceregal treasury and armories.
 After sending forces to secure Republican control of central New Granada, Bolívar paraded through Bogotá on 18 September with Santander.

 Desiring to merge New Granada and Venezuela into a "greater republic of Colombia", Bolívar first established a provisional government in Bogotá with Santander, and then left to resume campaigning against the Royalists in Venezuela on 20 September 1819.
 En route, he learned that Zea had been replaced as vice president in September 1819 by Arismendi, who was conspiring with Mariño against Urdaneta and Bermúdez.
 Bolívar arrived in Angostura on 11 December and, by being conciliatory, defused the plot.
 He then proposed the merging of New Granada and Venezuela to the congress on 14 December, which was approved.
 On 17 December, the congress issued a decree creating the Republic of Colombia, including the regions of Venezuela, New Granada, and the still Spanish-controlled Real Audiencia of Quito, and elected Bolívar and Zea president and vice president respectively.